relay-tools/relay-commit-mutation-promise/README.md

 ```js
 const commitMutation = require('relay-commit-mutation-promise/compat');
 ```

-## Limitations
+## Accessing GraphQL errors
-If one or more errors are returned in the mutation payload, the promise will be rejected with the first error.
-You should not use this library if you need access to more than on returned error.
+The error object returned in the rejected promise contains a `source` property which contains an array of the errors returned by the GraphQL server.